vikramsharma13/another-cordapp-template/README.md

     /api/flows/
     /api/states

-You can add your own custom endpoints to the Spring Custom Controller
+You can add your own custom endpoints to the Spring Custom Controller, or any other controller of your choosing.

 ##### Via IntelliJ